DBouckho/Thesis/README.md

 # Thesis
-All code written for bench supplies, arduino, oscilloscopes and so on I needed for my thesis on SiPM charachterization
+All code written for bench powersupply, Arduino, MCA8000D, Picoscope2206b, and Keithley 6487 PICOAMMETER.
+This is a part of my thesis;  'SiPM characterization: A custom setup and measurements'.